superlinked/VectorHub/docs/articles/recommender_from_clickstreams.md

     clickstream = [line.split(">") for line in raw.split()]
 ```

-After this proprocessing step, your data looks like this:
+After this preprocessing step, your data looks like this:

 ```text
 [['554', '11', '956', '952', '108', '174', '587', '243', '153', '863', '935', '87', '841'],